uktrade/platform-tools/commands/COMMANDS.md

            [OPTIONS]
 ```

-No arguments.

 ## Options

 - `--help <boolean>` _Defaults to False._
   - Show this message and exit.

-No commands.

 # copilot-helper copilot get-env-secrets

 [↩ Parent](#copilot-helper-copilot)

     List secret names and values for an environment.

 ## Usage